-- 37. (1) The Municipality may require an owner who intends to submit an application, or his or her agent, to meet with the authorised official and, where applicable, with employees of other relevant organs of state for a pre-application consultation before he or she submits an application to the Municipality in order to determine the information and documents that must be submitted with the application. - (2) The Municipality may issue guidelines regarding- - (a) applications that require a pre-application consultation; - (b) the nature of the information and documents that must be submitted with an application; - (c) the attendance of employees from the Municipality or other organs of state at a pre-application consultation; - (d) the procedures at a pre-application consultation. - (3) The Municipality must keep a copy of the minutes of the proceedings of a pre-application consultation.
+- 37. (1) The Municipality may require an owner who intends to submit an application or his or her agent to meet with the authorised employee and, where applicable, with employees of other relevant organs of state for a pre-application consultation before he or she submits an application to the Municipality in order to determine the information and documents that must be submitted with the application. - (2) The Municipality may issue guidelines regarding- - (a) applications that require a pre-application consultation; - (b) the nature of the information and documents that must be submitted with an application; - (c) the attendance of employees from the Municipality or other organs of state at a pre-application consultation;

+- (d) the procedures at a pre-application consultation. - (3) The Municipality must keep minutes of the proceedings of a preapplication consultation.